 I am not my child’s savior.

 First game was a bust.
 Second game they knocked two in the goal in the first ten minutes, but let their lead slip away into a tie game.
 Those two games meant advancing was impossible, regardless of the outcome of the final game.
 Our daughter walked away from the second game in tears.

-It’s heady stuff to have a person who thinks that you can do anything.
-We slip into the superman complex with our kids in part because it makes us feel good about ourselves that we can be the rescuer, the savior, the protector.
+It’s heady stuff to have a person who thinks you can do anything.
+We slip into the superman complex because it makes us feel good about ourselves that we can be the rescuer, the savior, the protector.

 Ultimately, apart from putting way too much pressure on ourselves to be more to them than we can be, saving our kids takes away the opportunity for them to look to the real Savior, to learn to rely on Him and receive from Him what they need in times of struggle.

-Being away from my daughter this weekend was so hard, but so good for her.
-She needs me to get out of the way so that she can learn to lean on the One who is always there, who knows the value of failure, loss, loneliness, and pain to mold a heart into His image, and whose wise hands can guide her in ways I never could.
+Being away from my daughter this weekend was hard, but so good for her.
+She needs me to get out of the way so that she can learn to lean on the One who is always there, who knows the value of failure, loss, loneliness, and pain to mold a heart into His image, and whose wise hands guide her in ways I never could.

-All that energy we spend trying to keep our children’s lives running right is not what keeping things running right for them.
+All that energy we spend trying to keep others’ lives running right is not what keeping things running right for them.
 In fact, it might just be what keeps them from Him.

 So let’s resign as the controllers, the rescuers, the saviors of our children.
 Let’s trust the true Savior and teach our children to look to Him in times of trial.